w4tson442/Fun-Google-Playground/README.md

 # Googlio!
-A Fun Google Playground Dashboard!
+Quick Web App with Django, Python, and Google API

 ##### Mission is to create a user friendly dashboard for gmail users.
 This dashboard will give a overview of their calendar events, recent documents, and emails!